-In return, these investors can apply for citizenship within the relevant laws, guidelines and regulations.
-Interested investors who have made a minimal investment of US$ 400,000 in designated real estate and fulfill the formal character requirement are given the opportunity to apply for citizenship within a strict legal regulatory framework.
-The application process can take as little as little as four months.
 The purchase of any Hermitage property will allow an approved applicant to qualify for St. Kitts & Nevis citizenship.
+Investors can apply to become a citizen within the relevant laws, guidelines and regulations.
+Individuals investing US$400,000 in real estate fulfill the formal requirement and are given the opportunity to apply for citizenship within a strict legal regulatory framework.
+The application process can take as little as four months.

-A government authority named ‘The Citizenship-by-Investment Unit (CIU)’ was established to manage all things related to Citizenship-by-Investment in St. Kitts & Nevis.
+‘The Citizenship-by-Investment Unit (CIU)’ manages all things related to Citizenship-by-Investment in St. Kitts & Nevis.

 Benefits of Citizenship

-Acquiring St. Kitts & Nevis citizenship through the purchase of Hermitage property allows the applicant and their family to enjoy many benefits.
-For example, citizens of St. Kitts & Nevis are allowed visa-free travel to more than 130 countries including Canada, the United Kingdom, Switzerland, all EU-Schengen countries and many others.
+Acquiring St. Kitts & Nevis citizenship through the purchase of Hermitage property offers many benefits.
+Citizens of St. Kitts & Nevis are allowed visa-free travel to more than 130 countries including Canada, the United Kingdom, Switzerland, all EU-Schengen countries and many others.

-As a citizen of St. Kitts & Nevis, you may of course take up residence in St. Kitts & Nevis at any time and for any length of time.
-The country has no personal income tax, no wealth tax, no inheritance tax or other direct taxes, and thus is an attractive place of residence also from a personal tax point of view.
+As a citizen of St. Kitts & Nevis, you may, of course, take up residence in St. Kitts & Nevis for any length of time.
+The country has no personal income tax, no wealth tax, no inheritance tax or other direct taxes.

 The benefits include: